Comparison

 - Right-sized for franchise HQ teams - no enterprise implementation cycle required

-- Multi-tenant by default — designed for franchise rollout, not retrofitted via configuration
+- Scoped access by default - designed for franchise rollout, not retrofitted via configuration

 - AI builds courses from your existing SOPs - focused on the franchise authoring problem